mikelangelo-project/openfoam-cloud/README.md

     # Location on the NFS server where OpenFOAM case files and results will be saved
     NFS_SERVER_MOUNT_FOLDER = 'location on the nfs server, where simulation case files and results are saved'

+    # Maximum number of launch retries of one instance.
+When this limit is reached, the simulation instance enters the
+    # 'FAILED' state
+    OPENFOAM_SIMULATION_MAX_RETRIES = 3

 ## Running